-Change the size of the double headed arrow on a variable.
+Change the size of the double-headed arrow on a variable.
 Clicking "+" to increase and "-" to decrease the size.
-The font size as a number is shown on the bottom right corner.
+The size as a number is shown on the bottom left corner.
+One can also change the size by inputting a number and then clicking the icon on the top-left corner to apply the modification.

 Change the size of the selected shapes.
 Clicking "+" to increase and "-" to decrease the size.
-The font size as a number is shown on the bottom right corner.
+The size as a number is shown on the bottom left corner.
+One can also change the size by inputting a number and then clicking the icon on the top-left corner to apply the modification.

 Change the size of the text.
 Clicking "+" to increase and "-" to decrease the size.
-The font size as a number is shown on the bottom right corner.
+The size as a number is shown on the bottom left corner.
+One can also change the size by inputting a number and then clicking the icon on the top-left corner to apply the modification.

 Change the size of the paths.
 Clicking "+" to increase and "-" to decrease the size.
-The font size as a number is shown on the bottom right corner.
+The size as a number is shown on the bottom left corner.
+One can also change the size by inputting a number and then clicking the icon on the top-left corner to apply the modification.